Thoregon/thoregon-cli/doc/spec.md

 - galors  (limited functions)

 Development
-! caution: there is no server and no client code !
+Caution: there is no server and no client code !
-Even if there is a dev server, there is
+Even if there is a dev server, there is no server in the sense of REST or DB!

+- dev ... start the development server
+    - specify entries to the
 - new ... quickly scaffold components
     - app     ... scaffold component structure with UI
     - service ... scaffold component structure w/o UI
+- pack ... build a deployable component package
+    - packd ... pack and deploy if no error
 - deploy ... builds a package and deploys it into the universe
     - omits directories 'doc', 'node_modules' and 'tests'
     - uses 'thoregon.mjs' as component descriptor, describes all dependencies (repo/component/version)
     - uses builder hooks if defined (in package.json)
     - deploys a signed component package -> developer keypair needed!
-- deploy node_modules
+- wrapes6 node_modules
     - from dist
     - browser/node/es6 version and entry point

+- thoregon ... builds a 'thorgon.zip' package. you may never do this.

 To use the whole CLI, a Thoregon (peer) must be installed.
 This can be done using the 'install' command.